redstudiosbr/kdrama-manager/README.md

 # K-Drama Manager

-Welcome to Project K-Drama, an interactive visual novel game set in the world of Korean dramas.
+Welcome to K-Drama Manager, an interactive visual novel game set in the world of Korean dramas.
 This Unity-based project allows players to step into the shoes of a former famous actor who is now managing a talent agency in Seoul, South Korea.

+***Please note that **K-Drama Manager** is a work in progress.
+Features and documentation are subject to change as development continues.
+We welcome feedback and contributions to help improve the game.***

 ## Features